 - Hunting as regulated by MNRF is permitted in those woodlots owned by the County of Middlesex.

-- If you intend to hunt on private land you must first seek permission of the landowner
+- If you intend to hunt on private land you must first seek permission from the landowner

 - Game permitted to be harvested and firearm type used within woodlots owned by the County of Middlesex are regulated under the authority of the Ministry of Natural Resources & Forestry.
 Please refer to the Ministry’s Hunting Regulations Summary for further information

-- Target practice and clay shooting is not permitted in any County Owned Woodlots.
+- Target practice and clay shooting are not permitted in any County-owned Woodlots.
 Please make arrangements to visit your local gun range for these types of recreational gun use activities

 - Motorized vehicles are strictly prohibited within woodlots owned by the County of Middlesex, for hunting or any other purposes.

 County Owned Woodlots Mapping

 - Big Swamp Forest is available for gun or archery hunting as regulated by MNRF